 The Health Centre on campus was set up to attend to immediate necessities of healthcare.
+The Centre is located behind the Training Centre.
 Ms. Malini is the qualified Nurse at the Health Centre and resides on campus.
 For any health concerns, please write to .

 Medical Insurance Policy